Avram Specification

 Value validation

-A value (given as string), is valid if it conforms to a definition (given as field definition, subfield definition, indicator definition, data element definition):
+A value (given as string), is valid if it conforms to a definition (given as field definition, subfield definition, indicator definition, or data element definition) by meeting the following rules:

 A value is always valid if the definition contains neither of keys pattern, positions, and codes.